jetstream-cloud/js2docs/docs/general/gateways.md

-#Acceptable Usage Policies for Jetstream-hosted Gateways
+#Acceptable Usage Policies for Jetstream2-hosted Gateways

-Gateways hosted on Jetstream agree to abide by the usage policies defined on [Policies: Acceptable Use and Research and Export Control Guidance](policies.md).
+Gateways hosted on Jetstream2 agree to abide by the usage policies defined on [Policies: Acceptable Use and Research and Export Control Guidance](policies.md).
 We also recommend having an Acceptable Usage Policy (AUP) on your gateway.

 We recommend adding a statement to any acceptable use agreement that targets export control issues, such as the language below: